CMCLorg/CMCLorg.github.io/anti_harrassment_policy.md

 ---
 layout: page
-title: Anti-Harrassment Policy
+title: Code of Conduct
-permalink: /anti-harrassment-policy
+permalink: /code-of-conduct
 ---

-Code of Conduct

 CMCL 2018 is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or nationality.
 We do not tolerate harassment of conference participants in any form.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.